AlexETay7/Hashing-Experiments/README.md

 worth using.
 Once I understood how classes were supposed to interact with one another, I was able to implement most of them without too much trouble.

-The thing I struggled with the most was that the word-list.txt I was given was somehow only at 700,000 lines, so once I realized this I found a way to get the 3 million line version.
-I enjoyed making the HashtableExperiment class for the most part, but some of the condition checking was a little confusing.
+I enjoyed making the HashtableExperiment class for the most part, however some of the condition checking was a little confusing.
-I also struggled a little bit with running the project on AWS, but I was able to get it to work after an hour or so.I realized I needed a personal access token in order to clone my github repo to my EC2 instance.
 It was a lot of fun running the project on AWS!
+The only thing I struggled with was realizing I needed a personal access token in order to clone my github repo to my EC2 instance.
 Overall I definitely have a better grasp on linear probing and double hashing, and enjoyed this project!

 ## Compiling and Using